fredericksauvage/koolicar/README.md

 * A vehicle list is managed by the class VehicleManager

 ### Issues known:
-Stroyboard warning about Filter View Controller
+Storyboard warning about "Filter View Controller"

 ### Left to do:
 Localization implementation